SchoolyB/SchoolyB/README.md

-- 👋 Hi, I’m @SchoolyB
+- 👋 Hi, I’m @SchoolyB a.k.a Marshall
 - 👀 I’m interested in ...
-Learning the ins and outs of web develpment
+Learning the ins and outs of software/web develpment
 - 🌱 I’m currently learning ...
-Javascript
+Everything I Can!!
 - 📫 How to reach me ...
 I can be reached vie Twitter @MarshallBCodes or via email: MarshallBCodes@gmail.com

 <!---